readysetagile/jira-xray/README.md

 Here's what I did to get this working in a Windows Docker host:
 1. In a CLI, enter `netsh interface portproxy add v4tov4 listenport=4243 listenaddress=127.0.0.1 connectport=2375 connectaddress=127.0.0.1`
-2. Open the docker settings (from the system tray) and check `"Expose daemon on tcp://localhost:2375 without TLS"'
+2. Open the docker settings (from the system tray) and check `"Expose daemon on tcp://localhost:2375 without TLS"`